BatuhanTekin95/SOC-Phishing-Case-Studies/docs/Lab1.md

 Further review of the Authentication-Results header confirmed an SPF failure, while the message was recorded as dmarc=unknown.
 No DKIM validation result was present within the available header data, preventing further assessment of DKIM alignment.
 Although a definitive DMARC verdict could not be established, the combination of SPF failure, header anomalies, and infrastructure analysis provided sufficient evidence to classify the message as a domain-spoofing phishing attempt.

-By correlating the SPF record, DNS data, and email header artifacts, we can confidently conclude that this email represents a domain spoofing attack.
+By correlating the SPF record, DNS data, and email header artifacts, the email was assessed as a domain spoofing attempt.
 The threat actor attempted to abuse the reputation of a trusted organization while delivering the message through infrastructure that was explicitly unauthorized by the domain owner's published email security policy.

 <img width="823" height="428" alt="Ekran görüntüsü 2026-06-05 020652" src="https://github.com/user-attachments/assets/dbf72393-cd4e-4c9f-bdd6-d1eb74ce07a5" />